KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 But temporal flow itself has directionality along the Biospiral:

 - In **Khaonically expressed universes**, time flows *with* the entropic current — toward increasing dispersal
-- In **Aionically expressed universes**, time flows *with* the centropic current — toward increasing integration
+- In **Aionically expressed universes**, time would flow *with* the centropic current — toward increasing integration

 ### 7.2 Contra-Temporal Motion